 The fair value of the Company's backlog was estimated using the expected margins and backlog fulfillment costs.
 These earnings associated with the backlog were adjusted assuming a six month useful life and a discount rate based upon the market participant's WACC to estimate the value of the backlog.
-The Company also tests annually for impairment of indefinite-lived intangible assets by comparing the estimated fair value to the carrying value of the assets.

-As a result of the Company's annual impairment testing process, no impairment charges to goodwill or other intangible assets were recorded during 2006, 2007 or 2008.
+As a result of the Company's annual impairment testing process, no impairment charges to goodwill or other intangible assets were recorded during 2007, 2008 or 2009.